NarglesCS/Library/React/Readme.txt

-Files are just the tutorial project for react.
+Files are just a tutorial project for react.
+But they show the understanding I have gained working with React.

-I did not create them; simply retyped, and they are here for my reference.